Relations on $\overline{\mathcal{M}}_{g,n}$ and the negative $r$-spin Witten conjecture: Introduction and results

 \item In \cref{sec:Teleman} we investigate the Dubrovin--Frobenius manifold associated to the deformed Theta class, and apply the reconstruction theorem to find an expression for $ \Theta^r $ in terms of tautological classes and obtain tautological relations.

 \item In \cref{sec:TR}, we find global spectral curves corresponding to the deformed Theta class, and show that the $ r $-Bessel curve computes descendant integrals of the Theta class.

-\item In \cref{sec:W:cnstrs:rKdV}, we prove that the descendant potential of the Theta class is the unique solution to $ \mathcal{W} $-constraints.
-Then, we conjecture that the $r$-BGW tau function matches with the descendant potential $ Z^{\Theta^r} $, and prove it for $ r=2 $ and $ 3 $.
+\item Finally, in \cref{sec:W:cnstrs:rKdV}, we prove that the descendant potential of the Theta class is the unique solution to $ \mathcal{W} $-constraints.
+Then, we conjecture that the $r$-BGW tau function matches with the descendant potential $ Z^{\Theta^r} $, and prove it for $ r=2 $ and $ 3 $. \end{itemize} \addtocontents{toc}{ }